Pulao Recipe | Vegetable Pulao

-Pulao recipe – stovetop & instant pot versions with step by step photos & video.
-Veg pulao or vegetable pulao is a basic Indian style rice pilaf that is aromatic, delicious, healthy & super quick to make for a meal.
-This detailed step by step recipe post will teach you how to make pulao recipe at home with basic pantry ingredients.
-You can use either a pot or a cooker.
+Pulao Recipe with stovetop & instant pot instructions.
+Veg Pulao also known as Vegetable Pulao is a basic Indian style rice pilaf that is aromatic, delicious, healthy & super quick to make for a meal.
+This detailed step by step recipe post will teach you how to make perfect pulao at home with basic pantry ingredients.
+You can use either a regular pot or a cooker.

-Pulao is a one pot rice dish made by cooking fragrant basmati rice with aromatic spices, herbs & sometimes stock.
-There are many kinds of pulao recipes made in India like vegetable pulao, Matar pulao, tawa pulao, Coconut milk pulao, zarda pulao, kashmiri pulao & Chicken pulao.
+Pulao is a one pot rice dish made by cooking fragrant basmati rice with aromatic whole spices, herbs & sometimes stock.
+There are many kinds of pulao made in India like vegetable pulao, Matar pulao, Tawa pulao, Coconut milk pulav, Zarda pulao, Kashmiri pulao, Yakhni Pulao & Chicken pulao.

-This veg pulao recipe is one of the basic dish made often in many Indian homes.
-It is also the one most commonly found on the menu for parties, buffets & celebrations served along with a yogurt raita & sometimes a Kurma/korma/shorba.
+This veg pulao is the most basic dish & is made often in many Indian homes.
+You will also find it always on the party, buffet & celebration menus, served along with a yogurt raita & sometimes a Kurma/korma/shorba.

 There are a few different methods of making vegetable pulao recipe.
 Each region has a different way of making it.
 I am sharing a simple generic veg pulao recipe that we make at home.
 It tastes super delicious & is very fragrant.